 ABOUT CHARLES BAND:

-With almost 50 years in the business and over 300 feature films under his belt, producer, director and founder and CEO of Full Moon Features Charles Band shows no signs of slowing down.
+With 50 years in the business and over 300 feature films under his belt, producer, director and founder and CEO of Full Moon Features Charles Band shows no signs of slowing down.

-In 1975 Band produced his first picture, the cult classic horror movie MANSION OF THE DOOMED.
-Within a few years, he was fast becoming a rising star in Hollywood, producing and directing now-iconic films starring such revered names such as John Carradine, José Ferrer, Sue Lyon, Christopher Lee, and Roddy McDowall.
-In 1978 Band formed MEDA Home Entertainment, the first independent home video distribution company in North America.
-MEDA was among the first companies to distribute films to the home video market on the beta-max format and found success with a wide variety of titles ranging from horror movies such as John Carpenter's HALLOWEEN to family entertainment like the animated PEANUTS specials and many, many more.
+In 1975 Band produced his first horror picture, the cult classic MANSION OF THE DOOMED and within a few years, he was fast becoming a rising star in Hollywood, producing and directing now-iconic genre films starring such revered names such as John Carradine, José Ferrer, Sue Lyon, Christopher Lee, and Roddy McDowall.
+In 1978 Band formed MEDA (later renamed MEDIA) Home Entertainment, the first independent home video distribution company in North America.
+MEDA was among the premiere companies to distribute films to the home video market on the beta-max format and found success with a wide variety of titles ranging from horror movies such as John Carpenter's HALLOWEEN, to family entertainment like the animated PEANUTS specials and many, many more.
 In 1979, Band produced the horror classic TOURIST TRAP, which Stephen King has cited as one the scariest movies he's ever seen.

 Band went on to form Wizard Video in 1981.
 The company was a pioneer in the home video market and was the original video distributor for classic horror movies like THE TEXAS CHAIN SAW MASSACRE, I SPIT ON YOUR GRAVE and Lucio Fulci's ZOMBIE to obscure European films from auteurs like Jess Franco and Jean Rollin.
 A forward thinking company, Wizard foresaw the potential for massive growth in home video gaming and produced adaptations of THE TEXAS CHAIN SAW MASSACRE and HALLOWEEN for the Atari 2600, which were in effect the very first horror console video games ever released.
 Band continued to produce and direct his own films during this era, including the 3D horror movie PARASITE, which featured actress Demi Moore in her first starring role.